katybrooks/data-tutorials/tutorials/hcp/07_ExploringEventHistory/tutorial.md

 The Metron Alerts UI reads events from the index which provides a very flexible search API that quickly filters the haystack to a subset of events.
 See the [Getting started](../01_GettingStarted/tutorial.md) lab for instructions on opening the Metron Alerts UI.
 Once the UI is open, enter a simple or complex query in the UI and the filtered events will display in the UI.
 Click on the headers to sort ascending or descending by an event field.
 Complete the earlier labs to see the Alerts UI in action.

+# Apache Zeppelin and Spark

+[Apache Zeppelin](https://zeppelin.apache.org/) is an open source web based notebook for recording and sharing analytics and visualizations of event data stored in both HDFS and the index.
+Zeppelin offers a number of interpeters including shell commands, Apache Spark and SQL queries.
+Different interpreters can be combined in the same notebook as can python, scala and R code.